yashladd/solar_water_heater/README.md

 - $Q_{Ls}$ load met by solar energy over a specified time horizon, $J$
 - $Q_{aux}$ - auxiliary energy required over a specified time horizon, $J$
-- $F_r$ - collector heat removal factor
 - $t$ time step in the simulation analysis, $s$

 ## Simulating the Storage tank temerature $T_{st}$
 **Storage tank temperature** ($T_{st}$) is an important parameter which influences the system size and performance.
-In my simulation, I focus on modeling the temperature dynamics of the storage tank across different timeframes—ranging from a single day to a month, or spanning an entire year.
+In my simulation, I focus on modeling the temperature dynamics of the storage tank across different time frames—ranging from a single day to a month, or spanning an entire year.

 Energy balance of a well mixed storage tank over a time horizon can be